+Inventory System - Engraved ID, Security Storage.
 Most school-site equipment has a metal ID tag or a bar code sticker adhered to its surface.
-All chromebooks have a low jack system and are stored in locked rolling cabinets.
+These items are inventoried annually and there is an established accountability system.

 Disaster Procedures, Routine and Emergency